 Taking into account the complex environment, the Company cannot fully protect itself from production disruptions and delays, which may have a negative effect on the financial condition and results of operations of the Company.

-For more details on specific programme risks, see "4.6.2- Business-related risks - Programme-Specific Risks" below.
+For more details on specific programme risks, see "- Businessrelated risks - Programme-Specific Risks" below.